Final Assembly 2008

 The F4 Phantom wing tank that Mike and Bryan Stock shaped into the Bullett's skin had a serial number of 0228 so Mike checked with Bub Speed Trials and found out that the #228 had already been taken.
 Mike then contacted the SCTA-BNI and checked on numbers as he had retired his old #226 and found that #8228 was available so Mike blocked the #8228 with the SCTA-BNI.
 Bub then called back and said the entrant with #228 would let Mike have the number as he was battling cancer and could not make it to Bonneville and would be honored if Mike would take the number.
 Bub and Mike settled on the #8228 so the graphics could be completed for both organizations.
 Mike will be honored to run the "8228" for both his Viet Nam comrades and the SCTA member who is fighting cancer.

 The Bullet is narrow and long.
 Long for stability and to position Mike as low as possible without him laying down.
 Only as wide as Mike, as he opted not to use the bandsaw to improve on the human form.
 Mike tried on all sorts of new helmets to find one that had a large enough vision port that he would be comfortable with.
-Fred Wiley, Mike's fellow club member and owner of Big Twin Cycle Center in Boise, found a helmet that Mike liked and ordered it in the white color that Mike preferred.
+Fred Wiley, Mike's fellow club member and former owner of Big Twin Cycle Center in Boise, found a helmet that Mike liked and ordered it in the white color that Mike preferred.
 Fred is a Bonneville 200 MPH club member on one our GSXR Suzuki Turbos.

 A new Gustafsson smoke XR windscreen being installed.
 Mike has always used windscreens from Gustafsson at Bonneville.